Managing Users & Access Permissions

 Dataset Managerby using the

 Edit Teams and Permissionsmodal at the top of the user list.
-Admins can access all annotations, datasets, projects, tasks, etc belonging to their respective organization.
+Admins can access ALL annotations, datasets, projects, tasks, etc belonging to their respective organization and can modify any setting of an organization.
+Admins have the most permissions in your organization, and this role should be assigned with care.

 Dataset Manager: Manage all datasets of an organization.
 Dataset Managers have full read/write access to all datasets within their respective organizations regardless of whether a dataset has been made available only to a specific team.
 Use this role for power users who regularly upload datasets or who need access to all datasets regardless of who created them.
 Unlike